Cognition and Neuroscience

 Adult-age changes in episodic memory

-Our view over the years has been that to understand encoding and retrieval processes, one must isolate their basic components.
+Our view over the years has been that one must isolate their basic components to understand encoding and retrieval processes.
 To this end, we have used online measures of performance to learn about the component processes of encoding and retrieval and to relate them to memory outcomes.
 In recent years, we have implemented this approach using secondary tracking tasks that allow temporal micro-level analysis, which permits the identification of several basic component processes at encoding and retrieval.
-These basic components, and the characteristic attentional costs associated with each, seem to predict both the patterns of vulnerability of encoding and retrieval to disruption in divided attention tasks, and the attentional costs incurred in these tasks.
+These basic components and the characteristic attentional costs associated with each seem to predict both the patterns of vulnerability of encoding and retrieval to disruption in divided attention tasks and the attentional costs incurred in these tasks.
 We are presently conducting further research along these lines, with the aim of generalizing this approach to normal subjects, as well as to other populations, including the aged and people who have suffered from brain damage.

-Equipment in the lab includes appropriate software packages to run the different types of experiments in the six testing rooms.
-We have also established a pool of community-dwelling older adults that participate in our experiments.
+The lab's equipment includes appropriate software packages to run the different types of experiments in the six testing rooms.
+We have also established a pool of community-dwelling older adults who participate in our experiments.

-The current team in the lab includes a postdoctoral fellow, 2 graduate students, and 6 undergraduate students, and we welcome interested graduate students and postdoctoral fellows.
+The current lab team includes 2 graduate students, and 3 undergraduate students, and we welcome interested graduate students and postdoctoral fellows.

 Moshe Naveh-Benjamin 9B McAlester